2015 Clinton Correctional Facility escape: Manhunt

-A stretch of nearby New York State Route 374 was closed until further notice on June 11.
+On June 11, a stretch of nearby New York State Route 374 was closed until further notice.
 School classes were canceled in Dannemora and Saranac.
 Later that day, the number of officers present in the area near the prison was increased to more than 500, from the initial estimate of between 300 and 400.
 That afternoon and evening, after bloodhounds picked up a scent and authorities discovered a footprint and a wrapper, police began methodically searching, until nightfall, a wooded area near the nearby town of Cadyville, New York.
 Police, however, said this was not a lead that produced definite evidence that the escapees were still in that area.
 Areas of the more populous nearby city of Plattsburgh and parts of Lake Champlain had also been searched, and billboards asking for help were put up in New York, New Jersey, Massachusetts, Vermont, Pennsylvania, and along the Canada–U.S. border.

 On June 12, the seventh day of the search, there were still no confirmed sightings of the escapees.
 Later that day, prison worker Joyce Mitchell was arrested and charged with aiding the escapees.
 On June 13, the search included helicopters, all-terrain vehicles, and search dogs.
 However, bad weather conditions, including rain, hampered search efforts.
 On June 20, the search continued in Allegany County in western New York based on a sighting in the town of Friendship, New York.
 On June 22, the search shifted back to an area near the prison after a cabin near Owls Head in Franklin County appeared to have been broken into.
 DNA from the inmates was found in the cabin, and investigators concluded that they had been there within the previous 24 hours.
 In the days after the escape, some prisoners reported having been beaten by guards in an attempt to obtain information as to the whereabouts and plans of the escaped inmates.

+The manhunt and investigation were said to have cost about $23 million.